courteccles/database-design/README.md

 > Future employers may use a different naming convention, but for consistency use _snake\_case_.

 ### Strategies
-> "All classes in separate tables" >> this means separate "like" data into it's own table.
+> "All classes in separate tables" >> this means separating "like" data in their own tables.
 It's better to have many smaller tables that can be queried through their relationships rather than have all "unlike", but related, data in the same table.
 > junction tables to describe relationships

 ## Progression of nastiness